TBleess/Website_New/pages/0_Homepage_and_Footer_Links/data/index.md

  - [Census Search](/CensusAPI) Easy to use, custom search tool created by the State Demography Office.
 Search Census and American Community Survey data from 1980 to 2014.
 Covers Colorado and the nation: Block Groups, Tracts, Counties, Places, and States.

- - [data.census.gov (census.gov)](https://data.census.gov) Census tool for accessing the vast universe of Census Data products; includes population, housing, and economic data.
+ - [data.census.gov](https://data.census.gov) Census tool for accessing the vast universe of Census Data products; includes population, housing, and economic data.

 <br />